| Notes | Linked to |

 |

-2047 | Mrd Elizabeth?
-Kevin's not of the Death notice. | BLUCK, John (I2027)
+2047 | Mrd to Roger, Kevin's note of the death notice of her father. | BLUCK, Jennifer (I2028)

 |